Weather and Climate Summary and Forecast

 Figure 4 – Cumulative growing degree-days (base 50°F, no upper cut-off) for McMinnville, Roseburg, Milton-Freewater, and Medford, Oregon.
 Comparisons between the current year (2023) and a recent cool year (2010), a recent warm year (2015), and both the 1981-2010 and 1991-2020 climate normals are shown (NCDC preliminary daily data).

-Drought Watch – It is a challenge to talk about drought when a portion of the US just experienced a deluge of unbelievable portions.
-Hurricane Helene brought significant amounts of rain across the southeast, with some locations receiving 20-30” over a few days.
-The outline of the affected area can be seen in the October drought map in Figure 5.
-Apart from the southeast, the rest of the country experienced a mostly dry September adding to ongoing drought concerns in many areas.
-Across the US dominant drought related impacts now extend over portions of the PNW across into the northern Rockies, in the northwestern Great Lakes, and in the mid-south up into the Ohio River valley and western Appalachian mountains.
-The overall drought footprint for the continental US increased slightly in September to nearly 71% in drought with the most extreme drought categories remaining at roughly 9%.
-For the western US, the overall drought footprint remained at close to 80% and close to 10% in the most extreme categories.
-September was mostly dry in the PNW, with some rain inland but very little on the west side of the mountains.
-Washington saw a slight drop in its drought footprint to close to 77% of the state in some level of drought and a modest drop to 10% of the state in moderate to extreme drought.
-Oregon also experienced a slight reduction in the overall drought footprint, from nearly 97% of the state to 90% now, while the more extreme drought categories have dropped to just less than 2%.
+Drought Watch – Even with large precipitation inputs from hurricanes Helene and Milton, the broader circulation dynamics across the US brought a significant increase in dryness and therefore drought conditions.
+While Florida and portions of the mountainous areas of the southern Appalachian show no drought, the majority of the country is in various short to long term drought categories.
+The dominant drought regions across the US include portions of the PNW across into the northern Rockies, the northern Plains and Great Lakes, New Mexico, Texas and the southern Plains, and the Ohio River valley and central Appalachian mountains.
+As a result of the broader dry pattern over the past few months, the overall drought footprint for the continental US increased significantly in October to over 87% of the country in drought with the most extreme drought categories rising to nearly 28%.
+For the western US, the overall drought footprint increased during October to close to 85% with the most extreme categories increasing to nearly 19% of the region.
+While the latter part of October was relatively wet in the PNW, broader dry conditions have continued.
+Washington saw a slight increase in its drought footprint to close to 79% of the state in some level of drought with over 9% of the state in moderate to extreme drought.
+Oregon remained close to 90% of the state in the overall drought footprint, although the most extreme drought categories have dropped off the map.
 The mountains of northern Idaho and western Montana remain the driest region in the west.
-While Montana dropped to 85% of the state in some level of drought, the extreme categories have increased to 10%.
-Idaho has increased to nearly 89% of the state in some level of drought and risen to nearly 14% in moderate to extreme drought.
-California continues to see its drought footprint increase, with nearly 72% of the state in some level of drought, but still seeing none of the state in any of the more extreme categories (Figure 5).
+Montana remains just above 85% of the state in some level of drought with the extreme categories increasing significantly to nearly 36% of the state.
+Idaho has risen slightly to nearly 92% of the state now in some level of drought and risen to nearly 14% in moderate to extreme drought.
+California also continues to see its drought footprint increase, with nearly 75% of the state in some level of drought and just over 4% of the state moving into the more extreme categories (Figure 5).

 Figure 5 – Current US Drought Monitor and Seasonal Drought Outlook.

-ENSO Watch – As of the mid-September updates, ENSO neutral conditions persist in the western equatorial Pacific (Figure 6).
-Cold upwelling continues off South America and extends across the Pacific driven by strengthening trade winds.
-Both oceanic and atmospheric drivers are all showing signs of La Niña development.
-As such the current predictions from NOAA and the Climate Prediction Center (CPC) have La Niña conditions favored for the September-November 2024 period (71% chance) and are expecting it to persist through January to March 2025.
-The models continue to indicate that this La Niña will likely be a weak event with a short duration.
+ENSO Watch – The current end of October update indicates that ENSO neutral conditions persist in the western equatorial Pacific (Figure 6).
+Equatorial sea surface temperatures (SSTs) are near average to below average in the central and eastern portions of the Pacific Ocean.
+Moderate upwelling continues off South America and extends across the Pacific driven by strengthening trade winds.
+Similar to past months, oceanic and atmospheric drivers are all showing signs of La Niña development.
+Current predictions from NOAA and the Climate Prediction Center (CPC) have La Niña conditions favored for the September-November 2024 period (60% chance) and are expecting it to persist through January to March 2025.
+Not much change in the overall sentiment that this La Niña will likely be a weak event with a short duration.
 A weak La Niña often indicates that it would be less likely to result in conventional winter impacts over the western US and throughout the Pacific region, though predictable signals could still influence forecast guidance over the short term.
-The slow start to this La Niña appears to have resulted in a relatively quiet hurricane season in the Atlantic through mid-September, which has now erupted with Helene developing into a record breaking storm severely impacting Florida and the southeast.
-Forecasts are still calling for more Atlantic storm activity over the next couple of months.
+After the slow start to this La Niña appeared to have resulted in a relatively quiet hurricane season, strong systems severely impacted the US with Helene and Milton causing widespread damage in the southeast and Florida.
+Hurricane season continues to the end of November, with hints at conditions conducive to more storms developing.

-North Pacific Watch – The overall pattern in SSTs over the North Pacific has continued from last month, although the magnitude in SSTs has changed some.
-The Bering Sea has warmed slightly over the last month, while the Gulf of Alaska has cooled some (Figure 6).
-Some cooling has also occurred right along the west coast while the plume of cooler waters has grown in size and magnitude in and around Baja California.
-Otherwise, the bulk of the North Pacific remains warmer than average at this time.
-The pattern in SSTs in the North Pacific continues the long run of the Pacific Decadal Oscillation (PDO) which has been in a strong negative phase since early 2020.
+North Pacific Watch – The general pattern in SSTs over the North Pacific is nearly the same as last month.
+Small shifts include the Bering Sea continuing to warm slightly, the Gulf of Alaska cooling slightly, and the magnitude of cooling in and around Baja California slightly less (Figure 6).
+Coastal zones from the Oregon-California border southward have cooled slightly with the typical winter northerly wind field bringing more upwelling this time of year.
+Otherwise, the majority of the North Pacific remains warmer than average at this time.
+The pattern in SSTs in the North Pacific continues the long run of the Pacific Decadal Oscillation (PDO) which has been in a strong negative phase since early 2020 and is at its greatest negative value since this negative pattern developed.
 During winter, the negative phase of the PDO typically brings warmer than normal conditions for much of the southern and eastern states, while the west coast and the PNW are normally colder than normal.
 Precipitation is normally mixed over the lower 48, with typically a wetter, snowier winter in the PNW and northern Rockies, and drier conditions across southern regions.

 Forecast Periods: